Vivswan/FoundationFill/architecture.md

    - ThemeService applies theme by setting CSS variables via document.documentElement.style.setProperty
    - THEME_COLORS object serves as single source of truth for all color values
    - UI updates dynamically based on CSS variables

+3. **Localization Management**
+   - User selects preferred language in Settings
+   - UI language is updated immediately using the getTranslation function
+   - Translations are loaded from YAML files for each supported language
+   - The HTML lang attribute is updated to reflect the selected language
+   - Fallback to English is provided when translations are missing
+   - All UI text is managed through the translations system

 ## Error Handling Strategy